xperseguers/t3ext-routing/Documentation/DeveloperManual/Index.rst

 	  name: 'Single product route'
 	  uriPattern: 'products/{product}'
 	  defaults:
-	    '@package':    'My.Demo'
+	    '@package':    'MyVendor.Demo'
 	    '@plugin':     'MyPlugin'
 	    '@controller': 'Product'
 	    '@action':     'show'

-If you add this route *above the previously generated dynamic routes*, an URI pointing to the show action of the ProductController should look like ``http://localhost/products/123``.
+If you add this route *above the previously generated dynamic routes*, an URI pointing to the show action of the ProductController should look like ``http://localhost/routing/extension-key/products/123``.

 .. _developer-manual-demo-routing: